nicklafferty/craftycody/content/crafts/diy-wool-genie.md

 This will be the base of your yarn winder.
 I made my base this long for stability, but feel free to choose whatever length you need.
 I'm also planning on finding some small weights that I can glue onto the base.
 Will update as soon as I do.

 **Square Dowel, 1in**
-15-in (x1)
+\-15-in (x1)
-This is the vertical length of the yarn winder.
+_This is the vertical length of the yarn winder._

 **Round Dowel, 5/8in**
-7 1/4-in (x1)
+\-7 1/4-in (x1)
-The horizontal arm that will attach through the top of the square dowel.
+_The horizontal arm that will attach through the top of the square dowel._
-10 5/8-in (x1)
+\-10 5/8-in (x1)
-This is the arm that the yarn will be on.
-I made it long so it will be suitable for different size skeins.
+_This is the arm that the yarn will be on.
+I made it long so it will be suitable for different size skeins._

 **Round Dowel, 5/16-in**
-5-in (x1)
+\-5-in (x1)
-This is the pin that will hold the bottom of the skein and keep it from falling off while spinning.
+_This is the pin that will hold the bottom of the skein and keep it from falling off while spinning._

 ![](/uploads/wool-jeanie-wood.jpg)